India : Safety by City

-When visiting India, Kolkata should definitely be on your agenda because the city is unforgettable.
+When visiting India, Kolkata should be on your agenda because the city is unforgettable.

 Warnings & Dangers in Kolkatta

-The level of crime in Kolkata is high and travelers should be cautious of petty crime acts.
-Unlike the most cities in India, the people of Kolkatta are more friendly and helpful, but you need to be watchful of possible drug dealers especially around Sudder Street.
+The level of crime in Kolkata is high and travelers should be cautious of petty criminal acts.
+Unlike most cities in India, the people of Kolkatta are more friendly and helpful, but you need to be watchful of possible drug dealers especially around Sudder Street.

-The most often scam is the taxi scam, since the drivers themselves want to determine the price if they notice that you are a foreigner.
-Pickpockets operate in the public transport, particularly at night, so be careful while travelling.
+The most often scam is the taxi scam since the drivers themselves want to determine the price if they notice that you are a foreigner.
+Pickpockets operate in public transport, particularly at night, so be careful while traveling.
 The traffic in India is chaotic, signs are not respected and be especially careful when renting a motorbike and always wear a helmet.
 Road direction might change twice a day and drivers must be ready to follow these changes.

-The whole India and Kolkatta as well are in a big problem when pick pocketing in buses and trains is in question.
-In order to keep safe you are advised to have as little cash as possible with you and put documents at hotel room or at the reception.
+The whole India and Kolkatta as well are in a big problem when pickpocketing in buses and trains is in question.
+To keep safe, you are advised to have as little cash as possible with you and put documents in at the hotel room or the reception.

 The level of risk when natural disasters are in question in India is very high due to the dangers of earthquakes, flooding and severe storms.

 Even though the risk of petty crime acts is high, violent crimes like kidnapping and mugging are not characteristics of Kolkatta.
 Nevertheless, you can never be sure whether something can happen to you or not, so remain attentive and do not rely on the fact that there are no reports of serious crimes against travelers.